System Resource Allocation Units

 Charge Factor

 The conversion from node hours to AUs is the charge factor.
-For Eagle, the charge factor is 3, consistent with one AU being one-third of a node hour.
-For Kestrel CPU nodes, the charge factor is 10 and for Kestrel GPUs the charge factor is 100.
-Keep in mind that when running jobs on Kestrel GPUs, users have the ability to request the number of GPUs needed for the job, which can be one, two or four GPUs available per node.
+See the table below for the charge factors on each system.
+Some systems allow for the use of fractional nodes.
+Keep in mind that when running jobs on Kestrel, users have the ability to request the number of GPUs needed for the job, which can be one, two or four GPUs available per node.
 The charge factor per GPU is the corresponding fraction ¼, ½ or 1.

 Users should take care to make efficient use of the node hours they request.
-Users whose codes are not parallelized are encouraged to run arrays of jobs on one node, in order to efficiently make use of the AUs they will be charged.
+Users whose codes are not parallelized are encouraged to run arrays of jobs on a whole node or use a fraction of a node, in order to efficiently make use of the AUs they will be charged.

 Estimating Allocation Units for Allocation Requests